 ● Want to quit but can’t

-● When attempt to quit, alcohol withdrawal symptoms emerge
+● When an attempt to quit, alcohol withdrawal symptoms emerge

 How to Beat Alcoholism: 5 Helpful Steps

-1. Medical Detox.
-The first necessary step to beating alcoholism is to undergo a complete detoxification under medical supervision.
-A medical detox is needed due to potentially dangerous withdrawal symptoms that can emerge unexpectedly.
+1. Residential Detox.
+The first necessary step to beating alcoholism is to undergo complete detoxification under supervision.
+A residential detox is needed due to potentially dangerous withdrawal symptoms that can emerge unexpectedly.

 2. Cognitive Behavioral Therapy.
 After detox is completed, active treatment ensues.
 Depending on the severity of the addiction, the individual can opt for either outpatient treatment or inpatient treatment of one to twelve months duration.
 Without therapy, such as cognitive behavioral therapy (CBT) the addictive behaviors that are etched into the brain and psyche will simply reactivate.
 CBT trains the client to identify how the maladaptive drinking behavior was a response to disordered or distorted thinking.
-CBT then teaches clients how replace them with positive, constructing thought and behavior patterns.
-Therapy includes learning coping skills, stress management, anger management, couples therapy, family therapy, recovery meetings, addiction education, relapse prevention planning, and sometimes naltrexone therapy.
+CBT then teaches clients how to replace them with positive, constructing thought and behavior patterns.
+Therapy includes learning coping skills, stress management, anger management, couples therapy, family therapy, recovery meetings, addiction education, and relapse prevention planning.

 Capo By the Sea Premier Alcohol Treatment Program in Southern California